a2ikm/natsort/README.md

 # natsort

-This gem provides naturally sorting methods to `Enumerable`.
+This gem provides natural sorting methods to `Enumerable`.

 ## Installation